contember/docs/docs/reference/engine/actions/overview.md

 title: Actions
 ---

-Actions in Contember provide developers with a powerful way to monitor entity changes and invoke webhooks in response.
-With Actions, you can automate processes, integrate with external systems, and enhance your application's efficiency.
+Actions in Contember provide developers with a powerful way to keep track of entity changes and trigger webhooks in response.
+With the use of Actions, developers can automate workflows, interface with external systems, and optimize their application's overall performance.

-To define an Action, you utilize Contember's decorator syntax.
-Here's a sample definition to illustrate the structure:
+To configure an Action, you need to employ the decorator syntax provided by Contember.
+Below is an example of an Action definition to demonstrate its structure:

 ```javascript
 import { SchemaDefinition as def, ActionsDefinition as action } from "@contember/schema-definition"